 You can schedule payments ahead of time and schedule as many as you want.
 When a payment is made, you receive an acknowledgment of the transaction.

-To avoid being considered as "late" payments must be made no later than 8 p.m.
+To avoid having your payment considered as late, you must make EFTPS payments no later than 8 p.m.
 ET the day before the due date.
-So, if your tax payment is due on April 15, it must be entered no later than 8 p.m.
+For example, if your tax payment is due on April 15, it must be entered no later than 8 p.m.
 Eastern on April 14.